Fulton Street (Brooklyn): Developments

 Fulton Mall includes major retailers such as Macy's, H&M, Gap, GameStop, Foot Locker, Modell's Sporting Goods, and Finish Line.
 The Fulton Mall Improvement Association is the local business improvement district.
 According to the Improvement Association, in 2003 the Fulton Mall area saw between 100,000 and 125,000 visitors a day.
 The mall has spurred additional commercial development in its immediate vicinity, such as the City Point development, and has become the most expensive place to do business in downtown Brooklyn.
 Fulton Street's retail space was $301 per square foot in 2016 and $326 per square foot in 2017.

 The Macy's store at 422 Fulton Street was originally Abraham & Straus's flagship store.
 The building was designed in Art Deco style by Starrett & Van Vleck and built in 1933.
 It was formerly the showroom for the W.C.
 Vosburgh Mfg.
 Co.
 As of 2017, the building is undergoing a $194 million renovation by Tishman Speyer.
 Its new portion will have 10 floors dedicated to Class A office space.
 Macy's is also renovating its part of the building.

 The Offerman Building on Fulton Mall was built in 1893 by Henry Offerman, a businessman in the sugar industry.
 It was designed in the Romanesque Revival architectural style and originally hosted retail on the ground floor.
 The Offerman Building was designated a New York City Historic Landmark in 2005, and by 2017 had been converted into a 121-unit residential complex.
+Across the street is another designated city landmark, the A. I. Namm & Son Department Store.